erishbrylle/Automated-Data-Pipeline-with-Bash-MySQL/README.md

 # 📊 Automated Data Pipeline with Bash + MySQL

 This project demonstrates a simple ETL (Extract, Transform, Load) pipeline using Bash scripting and MySQL.
-It loads a healthcare dataset (from Kaggle
+It loads a healthcare dataset from Kaggle's [Healthcare Dataset](https://www.kaggle.com/datasets/prasad22/healthcare-dataset).

 ---